Loopring/protocols/docs/daniel_thoughts_on_fee_model.md

 ### 0-LRC Penalty

-If for a order, the actual LRC fee or reward is 0, the order's tokenS will be charged a 1% fee by the protocol.
+If for a order, the actual LRC fee or reward is 0, the order's tokenS will be charged a 1% fee by the protocol to a special address controlled by the foundation.
+This is to disencourage using the protocol without valuing LRC.

 ### Price Movement Indicator